Lynda Wilson

-Lynda D. Wilson (born 1958) is an American politician currently serving in the Washington State Senate representing the 17th legislative district.
+Lynda D. Wilson (born 1958) is an American politician who served in the Washington State Senate representing the 17th legislative district.
 A member of the Republican Party, she previously served one term Washington State House of Representatives having defeated Democrat and current state representative Monica Stonier in 2014.
 In 2016, she left the State House to run for a Washington State Senate seat being vacated by Republican Don Benton against Democrat Tim Probst.
-Wilson represents herself as a strong conservative and has a lifetime rating of 89% from the American Conservative Union (ACU) where outgoing State Senator Don Benton has an ACU rating of 79%.
+Wilson represents herself as a strong conservative and has a lifetime rating of 89% from the American Conservative Union (ACU), while outgoing State Senator Don Benton has an ACU rating of 79%.